Zpacks Duplex Lite: My honest real life review after 6 months

-The tents from Zpacks are considered by many ultralight hikers as the holy grail of backpacking tents: Incredibly lightweight, fully wind- and weather-proof but unfortunately also quite expensive.
-Perhaps the most popular tent from the U.S. manufacturer is the Zpacks Duplex, often referred to as the lightest two-person tent in the world.
+The tents from Zpacks are considered by many ultralight hikers as the holy grail of backpacking tents: Incredibly lightweight, fully wind- and weather-proof but, alas, also quite expensive.
+Perhaps the most popular tent of the U.S. manufacturer is the Zpacks Duplex, often referred to as the lightest two-person tent in the world.

-To get straight to the point: the Zpacks Duplex Lite does what it’s supposed to do and offers weight-conscious ultralight hikers reliable protection from the elements.
+To cut straight to the chase: the Zpacks Duplex Lite does what it’s supposed to do and offers weight-conscious ultralight hikers reliable protection from the elements.
 In many ways it’s an excellent tent.
-However, the reduction to the bare essentials involves some pay-offs that should be kept in mind.
+However, reducing a shelter to the bare essentials involves some pay-offs that you should keep in mind.

 So, let’s take a closer look at the Duplex Lite!